Renewable Diesel Basics

-Renewable diesel is made from the same renewable resources as biodiesel but uses a different production process.
-The result is a renewable fuel that is chemically identical to petroleum diesel and meets the same ASTM specification.
+Renewable diesel is made from the same renewable resources as biodiesel, but uses a different production process.
+The result is a renewable fuel that is more like petroleum diesel and meets the same ASTM D975 specification.

 Renewable Diesel is Relatively New

 Renewable diesel is one of the newer alternative fuels on the market but has quickly become popular because it effectively reduces emissions, delivers strong performance and has up to 85% less sulfur than ultra-low sulfur diesel (ULSD).
 As clean air regulations and sustainability goals become more common, this fuel will continue growing in popularity.

 When looking at renewable diesel vs. biodiesel, the main similarities are that the fuels are made from the same feedstocks, offer lower carbon emissions than petroleum diesel and can be used in existing diesel equipment.